Berthaji/ParkinsonDiseaseAI/README.md

 This kind of analysis gives a contribution to obtain an early diagnosis of Parkinson's disease with a non-invasive method.

-Dataset used: Parkinson's Drawings (available at https://www.kaggle.com/datasets/kmader/parkinsons-drawings)
+Dataset used: Parkinson's Drawings (available at https://www.kaggle.com/datasets/kmader/parkinsons-drawings) This dataset has been augmented for this project.
+Augmented dataset available at: https://mega.nz/folder/a3IRXQaJ#Eu259Pqe17ZCKmsDYSY97w